Khintchine's theorem and Diophantine approximation on manifolds: Abstract

 \section{Abstract}

-In this paper we initiate a new approach to studying approximations by rational points to smooth submanifolds of $\R^n$.
+In this paper we initiate a new approach to studying approximations by rational points to points on smooth submanifolds of $\R^n$.
 Our main result is a convergence Khintchine type theorem for arbitrary nondegenerate submanifolds of $\R^n$, which resolves a longstanding problem in the theory of Diophantine approximation.
 Furthermore, we refine this result using Hausdorff $s$-measures and consequently obtain the exact value of the Hausdorff dimension of $\tau$-well approximable points lying on any nondegenerate submanifold for a range of Diophantine exponents $\tau$ close to $1/n$.
-Our approach uses geometric and dynamical ideas together with a new technique of `major and minor arcs'.
-In particular, we establish sharp upper bounds for the number of rational points of bounded height lying near `major arcs' and give explicit exponentially small bounds for the measure of `minor arcs'.
+Our approach uses geometric and dynamical ideas together with a new technique of `generic and special parts'.
+In particular, we establish sharp upper bounds for the number of rational points of bounded height lying near the generic part of a non-degenerate manifold.
+In turn, we give an explicit exponentially small bound for the measure of the special part of the manifold.
 The latter uses a result of Bernik, Kleinbock and Margulis.